 - 1. Admission Application fee or International Student Admission Application fee. - 2.
 Graduation fee: A non-refundable graduation fee of \$75 is charged each student who applies for graduation.
 The application is valid for one year from the semester for which the student is applying.
-Students may obtain an Application to Graduate form from the Student Accounts Office or from the Madonna University website at www.madonna.edu.
+Students may obtain an Application to Graduate form from the Office of the Registrar or from the Madonna University website at www.madonna.edu.
 The application form must be completed, signed by the student's advisor, and presented to the Office of the Registrar after the fee is paid.
 See the University Calendar for deadlines. - 3.
-Registration fee: This fee covers the cost of enrolling you in classes and holding a seat for you.
-If you register, then completely withdraw or do not attend class, you are still responsible for payment of this fee. - 4.
 Room and Board fees: These fees are refundable in accordance with the full-semester tuition credit adjustment schedule.
 Rooms are rented for a semester; after the 4th week of school, no refund is made in case of withdrawal.
 After the 4th week, no refund can be made on the board fee because of contractual arrangements relating to services provided.